TommyBagan/isomorphic/README.md

 ## Description
 This is a Minecraft datapack & resource pack library, which aims to persist current item behaviours with the base game, whilst reducing the `minecraft` item namespace to permit usage of those freed ids by datapack developers.

+## Installation
+Simply take the Isomorphic zip, and put one copy in your world's datapack folder, and another in your resource pack folder!

 ## Benefits
 ### Datapack developers can use the item names for custom crafting recipes.
 Mojang have yet to enhance the game so recipes can match against a item-component predicate, or introduce completely data-driven items.
 Until that is done, it is difficult to have a custom item used as a recipe ingredient, without removing a pre-existing item.
 However with Isomorphic, datapack developers can freely use any of the freed `minecraft:...` item ids for their own custom items, and use those items as recipe ingredients without concern.